MrsDesiderio/Unit0TheBeginning/Lesson1PersonalInnovations.md

   _2. Describe your computing innovation’s intended purpose and function._

   Please enter your response here.
-Limit your response to a minimum of one paragraph containing a few swntences using proper English Grammar.
+Limit your response to a minimum of one paragraph containing a few sentences using proper English Grammar.

   _3. Explain at least one beneficial effect and at least one harmful effect your computing innovation has had, or has the potential to have, on society, economy, or culture._

   Please enter your response here.
-Limit your response to a minimum of one paragraph containing a few swntences using proper English Grammar.
+Limit your response to a minimum of one paragraph containing a few sentences using proper English Grammar.

   _4. Watch the following brief video [Computer Science is Changing Everything](https://www.youtube.com/watch?v=QvyTEx1wyOY)._